Nicolai Budkov Kjær: 2023-2024: Davis Cup debut

-2025: Four Challenger titles, ATP debut & first win, top 150
+2025: Four Challenger titles, ATP first win

 In February, Budkov Kjær won his first ATP Challenger title defeating fellow countryman Viktor Durasovic in the 2025 Glasgow Challenger.
 The match up was only the second time ever two Norwegians had met in a Challenger final, after Christian Ruud and Jan Frode Andersen who met in Fürth in 1998.
 As a result he reached a new career high ranking of No. 297 on 24 February 2025.

 In April, ranked at a career-high of No. 287, Budkov Kjær received a wildcard for the qualifying competition at the 2025 Monte-Carlo Masters.

 In June, Budkov Kjær played his first qualifying match in a Grand Slam event and reached the second qualifying round at 2025 Wimbledon Championships.

 In July, Budkov Kjær made his ATP debut after qualifying for his first main draw at the 2025 Swedish Open.
 In the first round he defeated Thiago Monteiro to grab his maiden win on the ATP Tour.

 Budkov Kjær earned his second Challenger title at the Tampere Open, defeating Sascha Gueymard Wayenburg in the final.
 As a result, he entered the top 200 at world No. 187 on 28 July 2025, rising close to 70 positions up in the singles rankings.
 The following week he won the Astana Challenger after beating Alexandr Binda, putting him sixth in the NextGen ATP race.
 As a result he reached a new career-high singles ranking of world No. 163 on 4 August 2025.

 Ranked at a career-high of No. 149, achieved on 29 September 2025, Budkov Kjær won his fourth Challenger title at the Open de Vendée, defeating Patrick Kypson in the final in 54 minutes, the shortest final in the event’s history.
 At 19 years old, he also become the youngest champion in the history of the tournament.
 As a result he reached a new career-high of world No. 136 on 13 October 2025.

+2026: Major debut, Masters third round

+In January, Budkov Kjær made his Australian Open debut as a qualifier, facing Reilly Opelka in the first round.

+In April, the Norwegian qualified to Madrid Open main draw, after victories over Francesco Maestrelli and Moez Echargui in the qualifying.
+He advanced to the next round after Reilly Opelka retired due to an injury.
+He then defeated 31st seed Denis Shapovalov to reach his first Masters third round.